-If you increase the members of your brood or your children start providing grandchildren, it’s time to review your trust.
+If you (or your children) bring more children into the world it’s time to review your trust.
 And even if your family doesn’t expand, your children and grandchildren get older.
 And as the kids come of age you get to know them better.
 As a result, you might want to change the distributions as called for in the trust.

 And let’s go the other way.
-Let’s assume that one of your children are suffering.
+Let’s assume that one of your children is dealing with some challenges.
 Sometimes putting more money in the hands of our loved ones only allows them to continue self-destructive behaviors.
-When you are clear on that, you’ll do yourself and your children a huge favor by restricting their access to your trust assets.
+When you are clear on that, you might do yourself and your children a huge favor by restricting their access to your trust assets.
 In this case, you might want to consider an irrevocable trust instead.

-While most living trusts make allowances for your disability, it’s just a good idea to update your trust (or at least call your attorney) if one of the trustees has become seriously (and possibly irreparably) ill.
+While most living trusts make allowances for your disability, it’s just a good idea to consider updating your trust if one of the trustees has become seriously (and possibly irreparably) ill.

 3. Real Estate